How to Remove Special Characters in Excel

 Sample dataset containing id number and names with special character

-Let us start with the SUBSTITUTE function.
-It is used to replace a character with another.
+The SUBSTITUTE function is used to replace one character with another.

 Steps: